 Parent-Child Developmental & Behavioral Therapy

-Parent-Child Developmental and Behavioral Therapy is designed to help parents facilitate social interaction, play, language and appropriate behavior in their children.
+Parent-Child Developmental and Behavioral Therapy (P-C DBT) is designed to help parents facilitate social interaction, play, language and appropriate behavior in their children.
 Behavioral therapists work directly with the parents and child together in individual sessions, typically one hour a week for 12 weeks.
 Specific strategies are individualized based on the needs of the child and family.
 Common intervention strategies that may be implemented include: Pivotal Response Training, DIR/Floortime, Picture Exchange Communication System, positive behavioral support, functional analysis, visual support strategies and other developmentally appropriate strategies.